mathewbwilliamson/mn-punch-card-ui/src/docs/to-do.md

 BUGS

 - Buy With Cards Button:
-  - Look like a button on mobile?
   - Emails aren't working
-  - Change order of fields to first name, then last name.
-Duh
   - Make submit buttons bigger (across the page like we used to do in PWA)
-  - Form looks like crap.
   - "Order from Mathnasium of New Tampa" not Julie and Autumn.

 # Improvements and Tasks